-1. Authority and Purpose
+2. Authority and Purpose

-The Road Repair and Accountability Act of 2017, or Senate Bill (SB) 1 (Beall, Chapter 5, Statutes of 2017) created the Solutions for Congested Corridors Program (Congested Corridors Program) and makes two hundred and fifty million dollars (\$250,000,000) available annually to be allocated by the California Transportation Commission (Commission) to projects designed to achieve a balanced set of transportation, environmental, and community access improvements within highly congested travel corridors throughout the state.
+The Road Repair and Accountability Act of 2017, or Senate Bill (SB) 1 (Beall, Chapter 5, Statutes of 2017), created the Solutions for Congested Corridors Program and annually appropriates two hundred and fifty million dollars (\$250,000,000) to the Program from the State Highway Account.
+The California Transportation Commission (Commission) allocates these funds to projects that reduce congestion across the state through transportation, environmental, and community access improvements.

-These guidelines describe the policy, standards, criteria, and procedures for the development, adoption, and management of the Congested Corridors Program.
-These guidelines were developed in consultation with the California Air Resources Board, Department of Housing and Community Development, California Department of Transportation (Caltrans), Regional Transportation Planning Agencies, advocacy groups, and other transportation stakeholders.
+These guidelines describe the policy, standards, criteria, and procedures for the development, adoption, and management of the Solutions for Congested Corridors Program.
 The Commission may amend these guidelines after first giving notice of the proposed amendments.
-The Commission will make a reasonable effort to amend the guidelines prior to a call for projects or may extend the deadline for project submission in order to comply with the amended guidelines.
+The Commission will make a reasonable effort to amend the guidelines before a call for projects or may extend the deadline for project nominations submission to comply with the amended guidelines.